What are Meridians and How do Meridians Work?

 blog post what are meridians how do meridians work jennifer raye

-In my private medical practice people ask me all the time “What are meridians?” and “How do meridians work?”
-So in today’s video I answer these questions.
+In my private medical practice, people ask me all the time, “What are meridians?” and “How do meridians work?”
+So in today’s video, I answer these questions.

-In Chinese Medicine the meridian system is made up of twelve main meridians and eight extraordinary meridians.
+In Chinese Medicine, the meridian system comprises 12 main meridians and 8 extraordinary meridians.
 Within those extraordinary meridians are the two central channels.
-To learn more about the individual meridians be sure to check out my series about the individual meridians like this one about the Lung and Large Intestine Meridian and this one about the Spleen and Stomach Meridian.
+To learn more about the individual meridians, be sure to check out my series about the individual meridians, like this one about the Lung and Large Intestine Meridian and this one about the Spleen and Stomach Meridian.

 How does acupuncture work?
 How do the meridians work?

-As you can see meridian theory can be complex!
+As you can see, meridian theory can be complex!
 I hope this has helped to explain some basic concepts.
 Make sure to leave your questions in the comments below.
-Thank you for reading and I will see you again very soon.
+Thank you for reading, and I will see you again very soon.

 Chinese Medicine for Yoga Online Training